ChimeraTK/DeviceAccess/doc/change-requests/CR-002-interrupt-driven-double-buffered-named-channel.md

 `tests/executables_src/testNumericAddressedBackendUnified.cpp`.
 No production
 code changes.

-- Make the 2D register `TEST.DBL` in `tests/muxedDataAccessor.jmap`
+- Add a new 2D register `TEST.DBLASYNC` to `tests/muxedDataAccessor.jmap`, a
-  interrupt-triggered.
-The parser then gives its named-channel slices interrupt access and the inherited double-buffer configuration, so the async path routes the slice through the existing `DoubleBufferAccessor`.
+  copy of `TEST.DBL` (double-buffered, named channels) but with `triggeredByInterrupt` set (new interrupt id). `TEST.DBL` itself stays interrupt-free.
+The parser then gives the new register's named-channel slices interrupt access and the inherited double-buffer configuration, so the async path routes the slice through the existing `DoubleBufferAccessor`.
-- Update the `DoubleBufferedNamedChannelSlice` struct so the existing `testDoubleBufferedNamedChannelSlices` still passes with the new map state.
+- Add a new unified test case on the `/TEST/DBLASYNC.1` slice (not the first channel), advertising `wait_for_new_data` and raising the test interrupt after each firmware-side buffer finish.
+The existing `testDoubleBufferedNamedChannelSlices` and the `DoubleBufferedNamedChannelSlice` struct are unchanged.

 ## Test plan

-- A simple check on `TEST.DBL.1`: drive two buffer finishes with distinct channel values (one finishing buffer 0, one finishing buffer 1), raise the interrupt after each, and assert the returned values equal the freshly finished buffer's channel data.
+- A simple check on `TEST.DBLASYNC.1`: drive two buffer finishes with distinct channel values (one finishing buffer 0, one finishing buffer 1), raise the interrupt after each, and assert the returned values equal the freshly finished buffer's channel data.
 No assertion on handshake internals.
-- Full sub-suite run (`ctest`) of the numeric addressed backend unified and double-buffering tests to ensure the map change causes no regression.
+- Full sub-suite run (`ctest`) of the numeric addressed backend unified and double-buffering tests to ensure the untouched existing tests still pass.